-AKRF, Inc. has prepared detailed analyses relating to the potential for public school-age children to live in a proposed 42-unit attached townhome development (the "Proposed Project") to be located off Conklin Street in the City of Beacon, New York (the "Project Site").
+AKRF, Inc. has prepared detailed analyses relating to the potential for public school-age children to live in a proposed 40-unit attached townhome development (the "Proposed Project") to be located off Conklin Street in the City of Beacon, New York (the "Project Site").
 The Project Site comprises one parcel, tax block and lot 331123-0.

-The Proposed Project will be a high-end development with 42 owner-occupied 3-bedroom attached townhouse style units.
-Beacon Views LLC (the "Applicant") estimates that the units will be priced at approximately \$375,000 to \$400,000 each.
+The Proposed Project will be a high-end development with 40 owner-occupied 3-bedroom attached townhouse style units.
+Beacon Views LLC (the "Applicant") estimates that the units will be priced at approximately \$375,000 to \$400,000 each, with the exception of four units, which will be priced Below Market Rate (BMR) pursuant to the City of Beacon's Affordable Workforce Housing Law (AWHL).